 A great resource for creating an Emergency Succession Plan is this Toolkit developed by the Center for Nonprofit Advancement.
 It includes a list of many documents that staff will need in case of the absence of the executive director.

 When I developed the password and contact lists in preparation for leaving my executive director position, I was surprised to find it was an incredibly useful tool to have and wished I had done it much sooner.
 Even if you have no intention of leaving your position, it is valuable to take the time to organize the core information for your position, as you’ll make good use of it yourself.

 In addition, be sure to look at positions beyond the executive director.
-If a core program manager or development director were to suddenly leave, is that person’s position well-documented or would other staff be scrambling to pick up the pieces?
+If a key program manager or development director were to suddenly leave, is that position well-documented or would other staff be scrambling?
 Asking each staff person to work on a plan will benefit the organization greatly in the long run, and no one person will feel threatened by the request.
 Anyone singled out to be asked for this information might worry that their job is in jeopardy.